The Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program

 UNIVERSITY OF CALIFORNIA SAN DIEGO

 This program is an academic-community collaborative led by The Herbert Wertheim School of Public Health and Human Longevity Science at UC San Diego and with involvement of the UC San Diego Extended Studies, UC San Diego Altman Clinical and Translational Research Institute (ACTRI) Center for Community Health, and Somail Family Service.
-Additionally, more than 14 community organization partners are also represented as part of our team, along with collaborations with the California Consortium for Urban Indian Health, the San Diego Workforce Partnership, the County of San Diego, Health Center Partners of Southern California, the Hospital Association of San Diego and Imperial Counties, and Family Health Centers of San Diego.
+Additionally, more than 14 community organization partners are also represented as part of our team, along with collaborations with the California Consortium for Urban Indian Health, the San Diego Workforce Partnership, the County of San Diego, Health Center Partners of Southern California, the Hospital Association of San Diego and Imperial Counties and Family Health Centers of San Diego.

 Purpose and Goals